 Fabric Properties to Look for in Fitness Clothing

 There are many properties that make certain sportswear fabrics ideal for certain exercises or physical activities.
+These fabric properties apply to all styles of activewear; gym wear, running tights, plus size activewear, you name it.
 Below is a list of the most important properties to consider:

 Whether it’s sportswear for cycling, running, swimming, hiking, aerobics, tennis or any other sport, the clothes you choose should ideally be long-wearing to ensure you maximise their use.
 For physically demanding sports, wearing durable activewear is essential for protection.